 Resources on Program Evaluation and Performance Measurement

-Through its Office of Research & Analysis (ORA), the National Endowment for the Arts pledges to promote public resources that can help grantees and other organizations to document the effectiveness and impact of their arts programs.
+Through its Office of Research & Analysis (ORA), the NEA pledges to promote public resources that can help grantees and other organizations to document the effectiveness and impact of their arts programs.

 The following list, while not exhaustive, offers information and practices supporting program evaluation and performance measurement in the arts.